MicrosoftDocs/dynamics-365-project-operations/articles/environment/resource-apply-finance-demo-data.md

 ms.author: sigitac
 ---

-# Apply Project Operations demo data to Finance and Operations Cloud Hosted Environment
+# Apply Project Operations demo data to a Finance Cloud-hosted environment

 _**Applies To:** Project Operations for resource/non-stocked based scenarios_

->[**Important**]
+>[Important]
-> This article is applicable only for Finance and Operations application version 10.0.13 and can be performed only on a Cloud Hosted environment.
-Perform this step **BEFORE** applying quality updates to the environment described in the next paragraph.
+> This topic is only applicable only Microsoft Dynamics 365 Finance version 10.0.13 and can be performed only on a Cloud-hosted environment.
+Complete the steps in this topic **BEFORE** you apply quality updates to the environment.

-Open LCS environment details page.
-Note that it has the details needed to connect to the environment via Remote Desktop Protocol (RDP).
+1. In your LCS project, open the **Environment details** page.
+Notice that it includes the details needed to connect to the environment by using Remote Desktop Protocol (RDP).

 ![Environment Details](1EnvironmentDetails.png)

-First set of highlighted credentials contain hyperlink to remote desktop connection and environment admin username and password.
-Second set below will be used to log in to SQL Server in this environment.
+The first set of highlighted credentials are teh local account credentials and contain a hyperlink to the remote desktop connection.
+The credentials include the environment admin username and password.
+The second set of credentials are used to log in to SQL Server in this environment.

-Remote to the environment by clicking hyperlink in Local Accounts and use the Local Account credentials above to authenticate.
+2. Remote to the environment by the hyperlink in **Local Accounts**, and use the **Local Account credentials** to authenticate.

-As a first step we will stop the AOS and batch processes so we can continue with replacing the SQL DB.
+3. Go to **Internet Information Services** > **Application Pools** > **AOSService** and and stop the service.
+You are stopping the service at this point so that you can continue with replacing the SQL databse.

-Navigate to Internet Information Services \&gt; Application Pools \&gt; AOSService and Stop it.

 ![Stop AOS](2StopAOS.png)

-Secondly navigate to Services and stop the following two:
+4. Go to **Services** and stop the following two items:

 - Microsoft Dynamics 365 Unified Operations: Batch Management Service
 - Microsoft Dynamics 365 Unified Operations: Data Import Export Framework

 ![Stop Services](3StopAOS.png)

-Next, let&#39;s open Microsoft SQL Server Management Studio.
-Login with SQL server credentials and use axdbadmin user and password from LCS Environments details page.
+5. Open Microsoft SQL Server Management Studio.
+Log in with SQL server credentials and use teh axdbadmin user and password from the LCS **Environments details** page.

 ![SQL Server Management Studio](SSMS.png)

-Expand Databases in Object Explorer and find AXDB.
-We will need to replace it with a new database.
-You can find the SQL database to use in the Download Center.
-Copy this zip file to the VM you are remoted into and extract zip contents.
+6. In Object Explorer, **Databases** and locate **AXDB**.
+You will replace this with a new database that is located in the Download Center.
+7. Copy the zip file to the VM you are remoted into and extract zip contents.

-In SQL Server Management Studio, right click on AxDB and select Tasks\&gt; Restore\&gt; Database
+8. In SQL Server Management Studio, right-click **AxDB**, and then select **Tasks** > **Restore** > **Database**.

 ![Restore Database](5RestoreDatabase.png)

-Select Source Device and navigate to the file extracted from zip you have copied previously.
+9. Select **Source Device** and navigate to the file extracted from zip you copied.

 ![Source Devices](6SourceDevice.png)

-Next go to Options and select  **Overwrite the existing database**  and  **Close existing connections to destination database**.
-Click OK.
+10. Select **Options**, and then select **Overwrite the existing database** and **Close existing connections to destination database**.
+11. Select **OK**.

 ![Restore Settings](7RestoreSetting.png)

-Once you will get a confirmation AXDB restore was successful, you can close SQL Services Management Studio.
+You will receive confirmation that the AXDB restore was successful.
+After you receive this confirmation, you can close SQL Services Management Studio.

-Navigate back to Internet Information Services \&gt; Application Pools \&gt; AOSService and Start it.
+12. Go back to **Internet Information Services** > **Application Pools** > **AOSService** and start the AOSService.

-Navigate to Services and Start the two Services we previously stopped.
+13. Go to **Services** and start the two services you stopped earlier.

-Next, we will need to find AdminUserProvisioning tool on this VM.
-For most of the VMs it will be in K:\AosService\PackagesLocalDirectory\bin\AdminUserProvisioning.exe
+14. Locate the AdminUserProvisioning tool on this VM.
+Look under, K:\AosService\PackagesLocalDirectory\bin\AdminUserProvisioning.exe.

-Run it.
-Use your previously created user address in the Email Address field and click Submit.
+15. Run the .ext file using your user address in the **Email Address** field.
+16. Select **Submit**.

 ![Admin User Provisioning](8AdminUserProvisioning.png)

-This takes a couple of minutes to complete and should result in a confirmation message that Admin user was successfully updated.
+This takes a couple of minutes to complete.
+You should receive a confirmation message that the Admin user was successfully updated.

-Lastly, run Command Prompt as Administrator and perform iisreset
+17. Lastly, run Command Prompt as Administrator and perform iisreset

 ![IIS Reset](9IISReset.png)

-All done!
-You can close remote desktop session and using LCS Environment Details page log in to the environment to confirm it is up and running:
+18. C the remote desktop session and use the LCS **Environment details** page to log in to the environment to confirm it is working as expected.

 ![Finance and Operations](10FinanceAndOperations.png)